gloryofrobots/arza/README.md

 #### Common features for all branches

-* All code written in Python
+* All code written in Python (the result is easy to experiment with but very slow interpreter)
 * Functional
 * Unpure
 * Eager